kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 TBD

+# Transport Parameters

+In QUIC Services for Streams, use of the following Transport Parameters is allowed.

+* max_idle_timeout
+* initial_max_data
+* initial_max_stream_data_bidi_local
+* initial_max_stream_data_bidi_remote
+* initial_max_stream_data_uni
+* initial_max_streams_bidi
+* initial_max_streams_uni

+The definition of these frames are unchanged.

+Use of other Transport Parameters defined in {{RFC9000}} is prohibited.
+When an endpoint receives one of the prohibited Transport Parameters, the endpoint MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

+Endpoint MUST NOT send Transport Parameters that extend QUIC version 1, unless they are specified to be compatible with QUIC Services for Streams.

+When receiving Transport Parameters not defined in QUIC version 1, receivers MUST ignore them unless they are specified to be usable on QUIC Services for Streams.

 # Closing the Connection

 As is with QUIC version 1 ({{RFC9000}}), a connection can be closed either by a